 Applicants can find information on Aadhaar Enrolment Centres as well as Permanent Enrolment Centres on the UIDAI website, which lists current enrolment centres by state and city.
 A detailed guide on how to find existing Aadhaar Enrolment Centres can be found here.

-If your Aadhaar details have errors or you wish to change information after you have submitted your application, you can update are correct this information online by visiting the UIDAI website.
+If your Aadhaar details have errors or you wish to change information after you have submitted your application, you can update or correct this information online by visiting the UIDAI website.
 Both demographic data as well as biometric information can be updated.
-A step-by-step guide on the process to update Aadhaar details online can be found here.

-How to Add Your Mobile Number to Aadhaar Card
+- How to Add Your Mobile Number To Aadhar Card

 Adding your mobile number to Aadhaar card is important as availing Aadhaar services and making changes/updating details in your Aadhaar card requires two-factor authorisation, with an OTP being sent to your registered mobile number.